xorbitsai/xorbits/doc/source/deployment/cluster.rst

 Starting Workers
 ----------------

-The rest machines can be started as workers via command:
+The rest of the machines can be started as workers via command:

 .. code-block:: bash